Walt Disney World Resort, Downtown Disney West Side

 Setting and Atmosphere

-Splitsville is a bowling alley that serves food.
+Splitsville is part of a multistate chain of "luxury lanes" -- hybrid bowling alley - restaurants.
 The entire building is decorated in a vaguely Midcentury Modern style, with Sputnik lamps and other 1960’s touches.
 It’s loud, obviously, but there’s plenty to see and also some room for rambunctious kids to roam while waiting for your food.

 Requires Credit Card to Reserve: